cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 ---

-In the article by Wang and Dawes (2012), the authors describe the "next generation integrated library system", which should meet a few criteria that include the ability to merge ILS software with ERM software.
+In the article by Wang and Dawes (2012), the authors describe the "next generation integrated library system", which should meet the criteria that include the ability to merge ILS software with ERM software.
 ERM software solutions exist because integrated library systems (ILS) failed to include functions to manage digital assets.
 Basically, the ILS was still behaving with a print-mindset, so to speak, and was growing stagnant.
-Around the time the article was published, more ILS and ERM software began moving to the cloud, as was common among many software markets.
+Around the time the article was published, more ILS and ERM software began moving to the cloud, as was common in other software markets.
 This changed the game because it placed a burden on software companies to maintain their software.
 Based on demand and need, the LSP was created as a next-generation ILS that included ERM functionality.
 So it's likely that even though the LSP might replace the ILS/ERM combo someday,